 Mr. Heath was born in Washington on December 18, 1979.
 Phil went to Rainier Beach High School in Seattle, where he joined the basketball team.
 He was an excellent basketball player.

 Thus, the University of Denver awarded him an athletic scholarship.
-He graduated college in two fields, business administration, and information technology.
+He graduated from college in two fields, business administration, and information technology.
 In addition, his education provided him with a strong background in math and technology.

 Later, Phil would use math and technology to get better results from his training and dieting.
 Bodybuilding is not magic but science!
 After college, Phil chose bodybuilding over basketball, which was the best decision.